Isara-Li/Mern_Estate_Project/README.md

 ## Deployment:

-Deploy your fully functional MERN stack Real Estate application for free using the Render platform.
-Showcase your creation to others or include it in your portfolio to highlight your skills.
+Deployed this fully functional MERN stack Real Estate application for free using the Render platform.

-## Prerequisites:

-A basic understanding of web development is recommended to make the most out of this course.

 ---

-Feel free to customize the description further based on specific details or additional features of your MERN Real Estate project.